Grandparents' Guide to Teaching Financial Literacy

 3. Financial literacy

 For grandchildren in their teens, financial gifts can dovetail with lessons on the market.
-"Why not gift shares in a few stocks you've chosen together and see how they do over time?"
-Chris says.
-"You can teach the value of investing while also making it fun."
+Gifting shares in a few stocks you've chosen together and watching how they do over time can teach the value of investing while also making it fun.

 For adult grandchildren, you might incentivize savings by matching their contributions to a retirement or other account.
 And discussing your own charitable activities can encourage them to get interested in giving.